We are on track to have an approved science-based target for the reduction of greenhouse gas (GHG) emissions by 2023.

 |GHG emissions reduction percentage||7%|

 |Normalized GHG emissions for our manufacturing facilities||0.492 metric tons of CO2-e per ton of products sold|

-In 2016, we implemented projects that resulted in a reduction of over 9,000 metric tons of GHG emissions from our manufacturing operations.
+In 2021, we implemented projects that resulted in a reduction of over 21,000 metric tons of GHG emissions from our domestic manufacturing facilities.